If you did not know about the Jetsons yet, get ready to know about them now!

 People refer to “The Jetsons” as a creation of the golden age of futurism.
 Many items in the show like jetpacks, flying cars, robot maids, automatic food processors, moving sidewalks and even drones, are references to this futuristic idea.
 (2)

-The launch of Sputnik by the Soviets in 1957 created great anxiety in an American public that were aware of the Communist threat.
+The launch of Sputnik by the Soviets in 1957 created great anxiety in an American public that was aware of the Communist threat.
 In February 1962 John Glenn became the first American to orbit the Earth.
-The just imagine what the future could hold was exciting and terrifying at the same time.
+Just imagine what the future could hold was exciting and terrifying at the same time.
 (2)

 The show provided an idea of how the American family would be in the future.
 The world of ”The Jetsons” showed people with very few concerns about political and social changes, but instead showed a technologically advanced culture where the largest concern of the middle class was getting a push-button finger.
 Despite this apparent easiness of life, the characters in the show often complain of exhausting hard labor and the difficulties of living in their era.
 (2)